tymyrddin/blue-intel/source/docs/frameworks/README.md

 ## What?

-Provide a big-picture view of attacks and defences.
+Provide a big-picture view of attacks and defences using frameworks.

 ## Why?